MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Financial taxonomy to describe financial services, infrastructure and financial scope.

 flesch-reading-ease:
 :   Flesch Reading Ease is a revised system for determining the comprehension difficulty of written material.
 The scoring of the flesh score can have a maximum of 121.22 and there is no limit on how low a score can be (negative score are valid).

 fpf:
-:   The Future of Privacy Forum (FPF) [visual guide to practical de-identification](https://fpf.org/2016/04/25/a-visual-guide-to-practical-data-de-identification/) taxonomy is used to evaluate the degree of iden tifiability of personal data and the types of pseudonymous data, de-identified data and anonymous data.
+:   The Future of Privacy Forum (FPF) [visual guide to practical de-identification](https://fpf.org/2016/04/25/a-visual-guide-to-practical-data-de-identification/) taxonomy is used to evaluate the degree of identifiability of personal data and the types of pseudonymous data, de-identified data and anonymous data.
 The work of FPF is licensed under a creative commons attribution 4.0 international license.

 fr-classif:
 :   French gov information classification system

 gdpr:
 :   Taxonomy related to the REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation)

 gea-nz-activities:
 :   Information needed to track or monitor moments, periods or events that occur over time.
-This type of information is focused on occurrences that must be tracked for business reasons or represent a specific po int in the evolution of ‘The Business’.
+This type of information is focused on occurrences that must be tracked for business reasons or represent a specific point in the evolution of ‘The Business’.

 gea-nz-entities:
 :   Information relating to instances of entities or things.